Why Do I Cry When I Get Mad And Feel Anger?

 Anger can be a healthy emotion when you know how to communicate it in a safe space without hurting others.
 However, persistent and frequent rage may hurt your quality of life and potentially result in high blood pressure.
 According to peer-reviewed studies from the journal Consciousness and Cognition, a single meditation and deep breathing session can reduce an individual's feelings of anger.

-When you're feeling angry, it triggers your sympathetic nervous system to release distress signals.
-Your breathing becomes shallow, your heart rate increases, and your blood pressure increases.
+Anger triggers your sympathetic nervous system to release distress signals.
+Your breathing becomes shallow and your heart rate and blood pressure increase.
 Meditation may help to reduce these symptoms.
 Meditation can help calm the central nervous system, relaxing the body and mind.
 You may try relaxing your facial muscles to let go of the anger you’ve been feeling inside, which can help you keep tears at bay.
 Meditation may also help you cope with specific emotions.

 Getty/Xavier Lorenzo

 A structured thought journal where you practice expressive writing can help you understand and manage anger.
-It allows you to identify what triggered your anger, why, and how to respond to it.
+Writing your feelings down can allow you to identify what triggered your anger and why, and how to respond to it.

-You can note situations where you feel frustrated or struggle with anger.
+You can note situations where you are frustrated or struggle with anger.
 This practice can help you make a concerted effort to change your behavior.

-• Event: Write down the event where you felt angry.
+• Event: Write down the event that caused you to feel angry.

 • Behavior: What did you do next?
 Did you yell back at your boss?
 Did you cry in the bathroom?

 • Feeling: How do you feel after your response to the event?
-Maybe you feel embarrassed or hurt, for example.
+For example, maybe you feel embarrassed or hurt.

 • Actions: It can be helpful to write down what you do when you become angry.
 Understanding why you're taking the actions you take can help you learn and grow.

-One of the reasons people may struggle with crying when they feel angry could be that most people do not associate anger as an emotion but a reaction.
-Anger can be seen as a reaction or distress signal to an event.
-People may lash out when they experience anger, like slamming doors, shouting, throwing things, or, in extreme cases, physically assaulting someone.*
+One of the reasons people may struggle with crying when they feel angry could be that most people do not think of anger as an emotion but as a reaction.
+Anger can be interpreted as a distress signal prompted by a specific event.
+People may lash out when they experience anger, through slamming doors, shouting, throwing things, or, in extreme cases, physically assaulting someone.*

-People may act in many ways during an episode of anger, including with angry tears.
-They may lose sight of anger as a legitimate and authentic emotion when it’s a part of the human experience.
-How we express it can either be beneficial or harmful.
+People may act in many different ways during an episode of anger, including with angry tears.
+They may lose sight of anger as a legitimate and authentic emotion that is a part of the human experience.

 People who cry when angry probably also cry when they're sad or happy.
 Crying is a normal physiological reaction to strong emotions.
 Feeling like crying when you’re frustrated or angry can be healthy.